 After his stint with the Navy, Cosby would earn a track and field scholarship from Temple University in 1961, studying physical education while playing both football and running track.
 With his funnyman tendencies still intact, Cosby would crack jokes with patrons at a local bar, where he worked as a bartender, before braving the stage with his own act.

-He quickly rose on the comedy circuit after leaving Temple before graduating, taking his act to major cities across the country.
+He quickly rose on the comedy circuit after leaving Temple, taking his act to major cities across the country.
 At the time, his biggest splash was a 1963 appearance on “The Tonight Show,” which garnered him a recording contract with Warner Bros.
 Records; his first album was released in 1964.

 The following year, Cosby would dip his toe in the acting pool, starring in espionage drama series “I, Spy” alongside Robert Culp.
 He would become the first African American to co-star in a major show and won three Emmys during his three-year stint on the program.